neherlab/treetime-cloud/validation/simulated_data/DataDescription.rst

 Dataset for TreeTime validation: simulated data
 ***********************************************

-This folder contains the whole dataset used in the TreeTime validation procedure using the data from the simulations for the forward-time population evolution.
+This folder contains the entire dataset used to validate TreeTime on simulated sequences with known parameters and history.
 The folder contains also the results to compare TreeTime with similar software: BEAST and LSD.
 In the following, there is description of the simulated raw data and the output files of the LSD and BEAST.

 Simulated data.
 Folder: dataset/
 ================================

 The simulations were performed using the FFpopSim package.
-The population was initialized with genome of length L=10000, N=100 individual genomes.
-The evolution was simulated in the scope of Wright-Fischer model, no selection was applied.
-The mutation rate Mu was set individually for each simulation.
+The population was initialized N=100 individual genomes of length L=10000.
+The evolution was simulated according to neutral Wright-Fischer model.
+The mutation rate Mu and the sampling scheme was set varied between simulations.
 For simplicity, the time scale was selected so that 1 generation in Wright-Fischer model corresponds to one year.
-Every Ts generations, the Nv=10 genomes are sampled.
-From these samples, the tree is constructed, and the sampling dates are also recorded and saved to the names of the tree nodes and sampled genomes.
-Therefore, each simulation consists of the constant following parameters: genome length (L), population size (N), sample volume (Nv),  number of sampling events (Ns); and the variable parameters: mutation rate(Mu), sampling frequency in generations (Ts).
-In order to assess the statistical error rates, we performed several simulations for each set of the input parameters.
+Every Ts generations, Nv=10 genomes are sampled.
+From these samples, a tree is reconstructed, and the sampling dates are recorded and saved to the names of the tree nodes and sampled genomes.
+Therefore, each simulation is specified by following parameters: genome length (L), population size (N), sample volume (Nv),  number of samples taken (Ns), the mutation rate (Mu), and the sampling interval in generations (Ts).
+In order to assess the variability among samples, we performed several simulations for each set of the input parameters.
 The results of the simulations are stored in the **dataset**folder.
 The files are named as follows:

 FFpopSim_L10000_N100_Ns20_Ts<sampling_freq>_Nv10_Mu<mutation_rate>_<point_number>.<filetype>